January 15th, 2017 – 5 Hours

 I also pre-plotted the garden a few times on Google Drive and taped it to the frame.

-This is a lot easier than many people thing.
+This is a lot easier than many people think.
 The number one rule is keeping a seal.
 Rubber seals on the inside of the faucet screws are important to keep fresh.
 Also a tight seal using pliers is the best.

 Three items I purchased: